bcgov/platform-developer-docs/start-working-in-bcgov-github-organization.md

 page purpose: Describes the different ways a user might want to use or maintain and GitHub project and the requirements

 audience: developer

+author: Jonathan Bond

+content owner: Shelly Han
 ---

-# Operate and maintain a BCGov GitHub project
+# Start working in the BCGov GitHub organization

-If you plan sharing code developed by or for the BC government, you must complete the [Open Content Assessment Checklist](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Content-Approval-Checklist.md) and get approval from your Deputy Minister.
-Deputy Ministers may choose to delegate this authority to Ministry (CIOs). <!-- what does this stand for? -->
+If you plan sharing code developed by or for the BC government, you must complete the [Open Content Assessment Checklist](checklist.md) and get approval from your Deputy Minister.
+Deputy Ministers may choose to delegate this authority to Ministry Chief Information Officers (CIOs).

 The BC government follows the Open Development Standard, which outlines the following:
 * Minimum content requirements ([readme.md](../BC-Gov-Org-HowTo/SAMPLE-README.md), [contributing.md](../BC-Gov-Org-HowTo/SAMPLE-CONTRIBUTING.md), and [license](../BC-Gov-Org-HowTo/using-licenses.md) files)